-Stop at the iconic reflective sculpture Cloud Gate, better known as “The Bean,” for a quick selfie.
-Linger in Millennium Park if it's a pleasant day, or head into the nice-but-unpretentious MySpa, in the Fairmont Chicago Millennium Park hotel, for a shower and a reasonably priced and relaxing deep tissue massage. fairmont.com/chicago/spa
+Stop at the iconic reflective sculpture Cloud Gate, better known as "The Bean," for a quick selfie.
+Linger in Millennium Park if it's a pleasant day, or head into the nice-but-unpretentious spa in the Fairmont Chicago Millennium Park hotel for a shower and a reasonably priced and relaxing deep tissue massage.

 Walk along the river @ 2 p.m.

-Walk off your lunch along Chicago’s newly developed Riverwalk, lined with art (look for the giant deer sculpture by the Merchandise Mart, and the new Apple store near Michigan Avenue, a glass building with a laptop-styled roof).
-If the weather’s lousy, go up a level and pop into two new British game bars—Flight Club, a swanky place to play darts (us.flightclubdarts.com/chicago; opening in spring 2018), or AceBounce, the ping-pong bar next door (acebounce.com/chicago).
+Walk off your lunch along Chicago's recently developed Riverwalk, lined with art (look for the giant deer sculpture by the Merchandise Mart, and the Apple store near Michigan Avenue, a glass building with a laptop-styled roof).

 Dig in @ 7:30 p.m.

-Head back to your hotel to dress up for a night of dancing.
-The retractable roof on ROOF on theWit means you can dance indoors or out at the swanky, 27th floor club.
-Regardless of the weather, there’s a stunning nighttime skyline as your backdrop. roofonthewit.com
+The retractable roof on ROOF on theWit means you can be indoors or out at the swanky, 27th floor club.
+Regardless of the weather, there's a stunning nighttime skyline as your backdrop.